Guerrillas and the “Jungle”

 Shit your bed with all your might.

-And it also seems this wasn’t just a familial phenomenon as scatological texts have also been found for other “important men” from this time and place, such as Johann Wolfgang von Goethe (Thomas Mann once said Goethe’s Faust might well have been a musician instead of a magician since “music is calculated order and chaos breeding irrationality at once”), Heinrich Heine, and even Martin Luther, key figure of the Protestant Reformation.
-And finally Michael Haydn, a fellow Salzburger and close colleague of Mozart’s wrote his own rude canon, “Scheiß nieder, armer Sünder”, which in English is “Shit Quick, Poor Sinner”.
-This is particularly telling as, per the suggestion in Amadeus, Salzburg was a more provincial and proper town, compared to the giddy carnival atmosphere of Vienna, the wealthy seat of the Imperial court.
+Finally Michael Haydn, a fellow Salzburger and close colleague of Mozart’s, wrote his own rude canon, “Scheiß nieder, armer Sünder”, which in English is “Shit Quick, Poor Sinner”.¹¹ This is telling as, per the suggestion in Amadeus, Salzburg was a more provincial and proper town compared to the giddy carnival atmosphere of Vienna, the wealthy seat of the Imperial court.

-Still, the letters seem to have been seen as at least somewhat inappropriate.
-His widow, Constanze sent some to a biographer, saying they were “in bad taste” but she still thought they contained some of his personality and cleverness.
-And Leopold too seems to have wanted to use Wolfgang’s letters to write his own biography, admonishing him not only to carefully preserve and inventory them, but to keep them clean and proper for the purpose as well.
+Leopold too seems to have wanted to use Wolfgang’s letters to write his own biography, admonishing him not only to carefully preserve and inventory them, but to keep them clean and proper for the purpose as well.

-Amadeus puts a quite similar speech into Salieri’s mouth, but in any case, it was to no avail.
-The arguments between Leopold and Wolfgang were not a singular event, but continued on and off for years.
-Wolfgang responded himself:
+Amadeus puts a quite similar speech into Salieri’s mouth.
+But Haydn’s praise was to no avail—the arguments between Leopold and Wolfgang were not a singular event, but continued on and off for years.
+Wounded by his father’s willingness to believe the worst of him, Wolfgang responded:¹⁷

 Mozart’s letters bear comparison with those of the great letter writers of the world.